-hit kick run throw baske isket. etball you have to the ball through a ring with a 2 In footb all yo ou have to the ball into a goal.
-3 In tenni s you have to the ball over a net.
-4 In the 8 00 m etres you have e to twice round the track.
-Try to think of three different ap, e.g. walked.
-The n nan along the stre et until he got to the corner. mar Bank 11 practise it.
-A. Learn more about expressing a When you play a sport or a game with family or friends, how do you react if you lose?
+hit kick run throw 1 In basketball you have to the ball through a ring with a basket.
+2 In soccer you have to the ball into a goal.
+3 In tennis you have to the ball over a net.
+4 In an 800-meter race you have to twice around the track b Look at the sentence below.
+Try to think of three different verbs you could put in the blank, e.g., walked.
+The man along the street until he got to the corner. c ➤ p.146 Grammar Bank 11A.
+Learn more about expressing movement and practice it. d Look at the photos in 1.
+Say what the people are doing.
+He's hitting the ball over the net.

+- a When you play a sport or a game with family or friends, how do you react if you lose?
 Are you a good or bad loser?
-Are any of your family or friends bad losers?

-He's hitting the ball over the net.

-d Look at the photos in 1.
-Say what the people are doing.

-- b Read the text and answer with a name.
-Which of the bad losers...? - 1 insulted the match official - 2 did not want to do his job after the match - 3 became very emotional when he couldn't take part - 4 tried to hit somebody - 5 said sorry after the event - c Read the text again and complete the gaps with the prepositions in the list.
+Are any of your family members or friends bad losers? - b Read the text and answer with a name.
+Which of the bad losers...? - 1 insulted the match official - 2 did not want to do his job after the match - 3 became very emotional when he couldn't take part - 4 tried to hit somebody - 5 said sorry after the event - c Read the text again and fill in the blanks with the prepositions in the list.